mhuot/PromSNMP/README.md

 ## 🎢 Deployment playground

-You can find in the deployment folder a stack with Prometheus, Grafana, and Jaeger (for OpenTelemetry tracing).
+You can find in the deployment folder a stack with Prometheus and Grafana.
+Jaeger is optional for OpenTelemetry tracing.

+### Basic Deployment

+Start the stack with Prometheus and Grafana:

 ```shell
 cd deployment